polymegos/deTube_channel_blocker/README.md

 ### Important Notes

-1. **Case Sensitivity**: By default, patterns are case-sensitive.
-Use `(?i)` at the beginning of your pattern to make it case-insensitive.
+1. **Case Sensitivity**: By default, patterns are case-insensitive.
 2. **Word Boundaries**: Use `\b` to match whole words only.
 For example, `\bReact\b` will match "React" but not "ReactNative".
 3. **Special Characters**: If you want to match special regex characters literally (like `.`, `*`, `?`, etc.), you need to escape them with a backslash.
 For example, to match a literal question mark, use `\?`.
 4. **Performance**: Very broad patterns may slow down page loading.
 Try to be as specific as possible.